The best food festivals in Italy [Summer 2023]

 The Tropea onions are one of the most distinctive products of Calabria!
 Their shape, intense color and sweet flavor make it one of the finest Italian food delicacies.
 So, how about trying it in the place where it originated, during the festival that celebrates it?

-On July 27 2023, the famous Tropea onion and the local fish come together to create a beautiful gastronomic event.
-During the festival, you can taste numerous red onion dishes, and lots of fried seafood and buy products from local Calabrian artisans.
+In July (exact date to be announced for 2024), the famous Tropea onion and the local fish come together to create a beautiful gastronomic event.
+During the festival, you can taste numerous red onion dishes and lots of fried seafood, and buy products from local Calabrian artisans.

 Tropea is located just 25 km from Vibo Valentia and it's one of the most charming beach towns in Italy.
 What are you waiting for? 😏